Imprints of a galactic environment on TDEs: Suppressed peaks, shallower decays and late-time rebrightening episodes: Extended TDE Model

 By recasting Equations \eqref{eq:vc}, \eqref{eq:period}, and \eqref{eq:energy} using these variables, we derive expressions for the dimensionless orbital period and specific energy.
 Table \ref{tab:orb} summarizes these results for the three finite galactic potentials that we consider in our analysis (Hernquist, Jaffe, and Plummer), along with the purely Keplerian case of an isolated black hole for reference.

-Now, we start the analysis by calculating the tidal radius.
-This radius serves as a fundamental length scale in our model, and it plays a particularly important role in setting the pericenter distance $r_{\mathrm{p}}$, which is related to the tidal radius by $r_{\mathrm{p}} = r_{\mathrm{t}}/\delta$.
-This simple relationship allows us to easily adjust the initial conditions of the star's orbit based on the strength of the tidal encounter.
-Scaling the pericenter distance this way lets us simulate encounters of varying strength, from gentle grazes to deep plunges into the black hole’s tidal sphere.

-We focus only on total tidal disruptions, which are defined as those events with a penetration factor of $\delta \geq 1$.
-This restriction is imposed because our current model does not fully capture all of the complex physics that governs partial tidal disruptions.
-While $\delta$ can theoretically be increased to arbitrarily large values, there are, in practice, some limitations.
-As the pericenter distance approaches ever closer to the black hole's event horizon, TDEs eventually cease to occur altogether, because any stellar debris that is produced would be immediately and irreversibly captured by the black hole \citep{Kesden}.
-Moreover, we expect our model to break down, even before reaching the event horizon, due to the increasing importance of relativistic effects in the immediate vicinity of the black hole.
-In these strong-gravity regimes, general relativistic corrections will inevitably begin to affect the qualitative nature of these extreme events, requiring a more sophisticated theoretical treatment than we currently employ.

-Given these considerations, a necessary (though not sufficient) condition for a TDE to occur is that the tidal radius must exceed the Schwarzschild radius of the black hole, i.e., we must have $r_{\mathrm{t}}>r_{\mathrm{sch}}$.
-Once this condition is satisfied, we follow the debris as it falls back toward the black hole, as it is this infalling material that ultimately powers the TDE light curve that we observe.
+The analysis starts by calculating the tidal radius from Equation \eqref{eq:tr condition}.
+It provides the natural scale against which the pericenter distance $r_{\mathrm{p}}$ is measured, thereby defining the penetration factor of the encounter.

-Perhaps the most natural approach to modeling this process is to first establish the energy-period relation, which we denote as $\epsilon(\tau)$, and then compute the energy rate, $\mathrm{d}\epsilon/\mathrm{d}\tau$.
+Once the point of disruption is determined, the next step is to establish the energy-period relation, which we denote as $\epsilon(\tau)$, and then compute the energy rate, $\mathrm{d}\epsilon/\mathrm{d}\tau$.
 In the purely Keplerian case, this relation is straightforward and can be written analytically.
 But with an extended galactic mass, things get more complicated, and we must turn to numerical methods.
 The energy rate is then calculated using

 where the derivatives are taken with respect to the radial coordinate $x$.